nens/lizard-client/README.md

 ### Deployment
-For the deployment of frontend repositories we make use of the the client deployment repository https://github.com/nens/client-deployment.
-It is already included as a gitsubmodule in this repo.
+For the deployment of frontend repositories we make use of the client deployment repository https://github.com/nens/client-deployment.
+It is already included as a git submodule in this repo.

 Init the git submodule if you haven't done so: